Electronic Data Systems: HP acquisition

 As of 2008, EDS employed 300,000 people in 64 countries, the largest locations being the United States, India and the UK.
 It was ranked as one of the largest service companies on the Fortune 500 list with around 2,000 clients.

-In September 2009, EDS began going to market as HP Enterprise Services, a name change which came one year after HP announced the acquisition of EDS, and which was a critical milestone as the integration of EDS into HP neared completion.
+In September 2009, EDS began going to market as HP Enterprise Services (HPES), a name change which came one year after HP announced the acquisition of EDS, and which was a critical milestone as the integration of EDS into HP neared completion.

+In 2015, after the Hewlett Packard Enterprise (HPE) spun off from HP, HP Enterprise Services rebranded as Hewlett Packard Enterprise Services (HPES).

+Merger with CSC into DXC

-On April 3, 2017, Hewlett Packard Enterprise Services merged with Computer Sciences Corporation to form DXC Technology, retaining significant operations from Plano, Texas, and many aspects of EDS.
+On April 3, 2017, Hewlett Packard Enterprise Services merged with Computer Sciences Corporation (CSC) to form DXC Technology, retaining significant operations from Plano, Texas, and many aspects of EDS.
 On June 1, 2018, DXC spun off the U.S. public services sector of the business through a Reverse Morris Trust, combining with Vencore and KeyPoint Government Solutions to create a new independent and publicly traded government contractor, Perspecta Inc.

+The main building of the former headquarters were demolished by controlled implosion on August 9, 2026.